May 13, 2003.05.13.03. - banaman [imogen][noje]

 Luna swelling pregnant with the date

-he can feel the ebb and flow beneath his blood inside his bones as if he were some living ocean of concerted flesh and fluids that offered itself tidal to the sky - sometimes, that isn't much of a stretch, but right now it's the Gnawer that's stretched out, in the drizzle, on a bench in the empty spanse of green "park" contained within the Rolling Meadows complex, empty because of the damp weather bringing the slightest of chills riding on the moisture
+he can feel the ebb and flow beneath his blood inside his bones as if he were some living ocean of concerted flesh and fluids that offered itself tidal to the sky - sometimes, that isn't much of a stretch, but right now it's the Gnawer that's stretched out, in the drizzle, on a bench in the empty spanse of green "park" contained within the Rolling Meadows complex, empty because of the damp weather bringing the slightest of chills riding on the moistureempty save the full moon Garou

 whom must be frozen if the slight dampness brings a chill